Nirwaniit/Assignment/README.md

-# Sign up for Github
+# Sign Up for GitHub

 ## Introduction
-Github is a web based platform.
-Multiple developers, testers, and technical writer work together.
-It's an colaberative platform.
-It is a platform independent.
-Few people also say its an cloud based platform.We can Save file, codes, and documents in online.
+GitHub is a web-based platform.
+Multiple developers, testers, and technical writers work together.
+It's a collaborative platform.
+It is platform-independent.
+Some people also say it's a cloud-based platform.
+We can save files, code, and documents online.

 ## Prerequisites
-- Email adress
+- Email address
 - Internet connection
-- Web breowser
+- Web browser

-## To Sign up for Github
+## To Sign Up for GitHub
-1. Select [Github](https://github.com/) to open browser.
+1. Select [GitHub](https://github.com/) to open the website.
-2. Selct **sign-up**.
+2. Select **Sign up**.
-3. Enter Email, Password, Username and select your country from the list.
+3. Enter your email, password, username, and select your country from the list.
 4. Select **Continue**.
 5. Verify your account.
-6. Select **submit**.
+6. Select **Submit**.